math symbols

-What is direct pay?
+What is elective pay?

 With a mix of federal funding and tax credits, the Inflation Reduction Act includes a new mechanism called elective or direct pay for tax-exempt entities — local governments, tribal nations, 501(c)(3) organizations, religious 501(d) organizations, and rural energy cooperatives — to take advantage of many of the new clean energy tax incentives included in the law.

-What is eligible for direct pay?
+What is eligible for elective pay?

 ----------